xiangjunn/tp/docs/UserGuide.md

 title: SoConnect User Guide
 ---

-SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, as well as to keep track of noteworthy events, optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
-If you can type fast, SoConnect can get your contact management tasks done faster than traditional GUI apps.
+Made by *SoC students*, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** It is **optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
+If you can type fast, managing your contacts will be very easy with SoConnect.

 This User Guide will help you to familiarise yourself with your SoConnect quickly and teach you the full range of features it offers.